Skip to content

 Health Check Fails

-Symptom: Deployment fails with "Health check failed after 5 attempts"
+Symptom: Deployment fails with "<service> failed health check after N attempts" or "<service> health check failed"

 Diagnosis: